-The rules are similar for the rest of the working world, except you get to dodge that 37% withholding or whatever the highest tax rate is in the year you receive your bonus.
+The rules are similar for the rest of the working world, except you most likely get to dodge that 37% withholding rate, or whatever the highest tax rate is in the year you receive your bonus.
 And your employer has two options when it comes to calculating how much to withhold.

 The Percentage Method

 Your employer can simply withhold that flat 22% that’s applicable to all supplemental wages under $1 million.
 The IRS refers to this option as the “percentage method.”
-This would result in a withholding of $660 if you receive a $3,000 bonus.
+For example, this would result in a withholding of $660 if you receive a $3,000 bonus.

-This rate applies even if your regular wages fall into a tax bracket that’s greater than 22%…or less.
+This rate applies even if your regular wages fall into a tax bracket that’s greater or less than 22%.

 The Aggregate Method